mmirudeea/website/website/tutorial/embassy/index.md

 }
 ```

-A recommended step is to download the [`rp2040.svd`](https://raw.githubusercontent.com/raspberrypi/pico-sdk/1.3.1/src/rp2040/hardware_regs/rp2040.svd) file and place it in the `.vscode/` directory, as it gives `probe-rs` and VSCode additional information on the registers and memory regions used by the MCU.
+A recommended step is to download the [`rp2350.svd`](https://raw.githubusercontent.com/raspberrypi/pico-sdk/refs/heads/master/src/rp2350/hardware_regs/RP2350.svd) file and place it in the `.vscode/` directory, as it gives `probe-rs` and VSCode additional information on the registers and memory regions used by the MCU.
 If you aren't using this file, the `"svdFile"` attribute should be commented out or removed from `launch.json`.

 ### With another Raspberry Pi Pico

 Another interesting way to debug programs running on the board is to use a second Raspberry Pi Pico.
-In fact, the Raspberry Pi Debug Probe itself is based on the same RP2040 MCU, running custom firmware.
-The custom boards in the labs also use a Pi Pico as a debugger and you can, as well, since the firmware is freely available.
+In fact, the Raspberry Pi Debug Probe itself is based on the RP2040 MCU, found in the first iteration of the Pico, running custom firmware.
+The custom boards in the labs also use an RP2040 as a debugger and you can, as well, since the firmware is freely available.

 The first step is to connect the two boards together.
-We will use a normal Pico (without wifi) as a debugger for this tutorial, but its pinout is almost identical to the Pico W.
+We will use a normal Pico (without WiFi) as a debugger for this tutorial, but you can essentially use any version of the Pico (1 or 2, with or without WiFi).

 ![Raspberry Pi Pico pinout](assets/pico-pinout.svg)

-We will refer to our Pico's as Pico A (the debugger) and Pico B (the one running our program).
+We will refer to our boards as Pico A (the debugger) and Pico B (the one running our program).
 These are the connections you need to make:

 | Pico A | Pico B |
 |-|-|